 College Meetings

 Each college shall meet each academic year, no later than the second week of fall classes.
 During the first meeting of the academic year, the college faculty shall elect a vice chairperson, and a parliamentarian.
 A secretary, not necessarily a member of the faculty, shall be appointed.
-The Dean shall preside at college meetings, or in his or her absence, the vice chairperson shall do so, except for meetings provided for hereinafter.
-College meetings may be called (a) by the Dean; (b) by the college faculty in a college meeting; (c) by written petition to the Dean by 10% of the college faculty; (d) by the Provost, who shall preside over such a meeting if he or she so chooses; or (e) by written petition to the Provost of 20% of the college faculty, in which case the Provost must preside over the meeting.
+The Dean shall preside at college meetings, or in their absence, the vice chairperson shall do so, except for meetings provided for hereinafter.
+College meetings may be called (a) by the Dean; (b) by the college faculty in a college meeting; (c) by written petition to the Dean by 10% of the college faculty; (d) by the Provost, who shall preside over such a meeting if they so choose; or (e) by written petition to the Provost of 20% of the college faculty, in which case the Provost must preside over the meeting.

 If submitted within 24 hours before a college meeting, any item shall be placed on the agenda at the written request of a college faculty member.
 New business may be introduced from the floor.
 At the request of 10% of members present, any vote in a meeting shall be by secret ballot.
 Minutes of college meetings shall be made available to all college faculty and sent to all college deans, the Provost, and the President.